 (iii) An employee of UBC Hiring Solutions who has not yet completed sixty-six (66) days of accumulated service is ineligible to apply or be considered for a posted vacancy.

 Please call the Placement Coordinator at 604.827-1736 if you require further clarification. to top

 CUPE 2950: To be paid for seven hours, a temporary employee must work 15 seven-hour days in the 30 days prior to the statutory holiday, and must be on active assignment the first working day following the stat.
 If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated.

 Christmas stats are defined as Christmas Day and Boxing Day.

 The practice at UBC is to close all departments except for essential services.
 To accommodate this and to ensure that our employees are not unduly penalized for it, we pay all our employees for the Christmas stats (as defined above) so long as they have worked in the month prior to the stats.
 If the temp has worked 15 seven-hour days, then s/he will receive a full seven-hour day for each of the stats regardless if s/he returns to work or not.
 If not, s/he will receive a pro rated amount.

 1. Eligibility (for CUPE employees – if you’re in a different affiliation, please contact us)

-After 66 worked days with Staff Finders, you are eligible for 3.50 hour per month for medical / dental appointments.
+After 66 worked days with UBC Hiring Solutions, as of the 1st of the following month, you are eligible for 3.50 hour per month for medical / dental appointments.
 Employees working on assignments of less than 35 hours per week shall be exempt from this benefit.

 Example 1: If you are working four days per week, or five half-days, you will not be eligible for this benefit.